hedata/personal/content/publication/socialinsurance/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *European Semantic Web Conference*
+publication: In *SEMANTiCS (Posters & Demos)*
-publication_short: In *ESWC*
+publication_short: In *SEMANTiCS*

-abstract: Data portals mainly publish semi-structured, tabular formats which lack semantic descriptions of geo-entities and therefore, do not allow any exploration and automated visualization of these datasets.
-Herein, we present a framework to add geo-semantic labels, based on a constructed geo-entity knowledge graph, and a user interface to query and automatically visualize the resources from the Austrian data portals.
-The web-application is available at https://reboting.com/ .
+abstract: We analyze the Austrian social insurance system, focusing on the labor market as well as the pension system, on behalf of governmental institutions and other official stake holders.
+Visualizations play an increasingly important role.
+We present two examples from current projects – a very simply static one and a more complex interactive one – that both demonstrate the benefits of visualizations especially in communicating results and insights.
+We aim to outline the main steps of our workflow beginning with data transformation up to interactive visualizations.

 # Summary.
 An optional shortened abstract.
-summary: An interface that allows geo-queries for Austrian federal states and automatically generates visualization of respective open datasets.
-The geo-labelling of the dataset is based on a base knowledge graph of geo-entities.
+summary: We analyze the Austrian social insurance system, focusing on the labor market as well as the pension system, on behalf of governmental institutions and other official stake holders using interactive visualizations.

-tags: ["Linked Data", "Geo Labelling", "Data Visualization"]
+tags: ["Austrian Social Insurance Data", "Data", "Data Structures", "Interactive Visualizations", "Chord diagram", "Data Transformation", "Data Visualization"]

 # Display this page in the Featured widget?
 featured: true